MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/upgrade-phones-to-displays.md

 This article gives you an overview of how to upgrade your Teams phones to Teams display devices in the Microsoft Teams admin center.

 Teams displays are a category of all-in-one dedicated Teams devices with an ambient touchscreen and a hands-free experience powered by Cortana.
 Teams displays are the evolution of Teams phones.
 In addition to [features supported by Teams phones](phones-for-teams.md#features-supported-by-teams-phones), Teams displays include features such as an always-on display in which all Teams activity and collaboration options are always available.
-To learn more, see [Microsoft Teams displays](teams-displays.md).
+To learn more about features unique to Teams displays, see [Microsoft Teams displays](teams-displays.md).

 You can convert existing Teams phones in your organization to Teams displays in the Microsoft Teams admin center.
 Doing this allows the device to provide a rich experience for your users as a Teams display device.